 how does the SRAD compare against something more modern like your lovely Aprilia?

-Although they're both sports bike they're extremely different, which is convenient for a 2 bike garage.
+Although both sports bikes they're extremely different, which is convenient for a 2 bike garage.
 There's only 3 years between them but the SRAD feels a lot older...
-It's a 1999 which was Suzuki's last (750) model year and the RSV was made in late 2003, for the 2004 release.
+It's a 1999 which was Suzuki's last (SRAD 750) model year and the RSV was made in late 2003, for the 2004 release.
 To add to that the SRAD was originally launched in 1996 so there's a bit more to it than looking at the specs on paper.
 I guess the SRAD was the first generation of fuel injection and the RSV was the 2nd.
 There's also the engines, level of finish and size but we'll come to that.

 The RSV on the other hand feels extremely special to look at and ride.
-The v-twin motor has bags of torque and is a big grizzly bear of a motorbike.
-It's faster than the SRAD but feels effortless (& slightly slower) with instant torque, acceleration and the gravelly soundtrack to match.
+The v-twin motor has bags of torque and is a big grizzly bear of a motorcycle.
+It's faster than the SRAD but feels effortless (& maybe slower) with instant torque, acceleration and the gravelly soundtrack to match.
 I think of the SRAD as turbo charged and the RSV as supercharged.
 Despite the stereotypes of Italian build quality it's exceptionally well made, the components look like jewellery compared and was manufactured just before Piaggio took over and the accountants got involved.
 Ironically though a lot of gen 2 owners admit build quality was better with the earlier (gen 2) bikes but they can be plagued with gremlins, that admittedly can be sorted, so swings and roundabouts.
 Both are physically crippling after more than 3hrs but the RSV is bigger and allows you to stretch your torso a bit more.

 In flooring news the concrete has been ground and the levelling compound is down.
 I just need to remember to not go into the garage then walk it all around the house.
 The weather looks to be deteriorating this week so will see how progress goes but fingers crossed the epoxy should be laid in the next few days.